Sciensano-Healthdata/HdBe-FHIR-R4-CBB/guides/HdBe-R4-CBB/Home/CBB.guide.md

 # Clinical Building Blocks (CBB)
+The table below contains links to CBBs as logical models that have undergone manual adaptation to the national landscape by the healthdata.be team and their stakeholders.
+This table will be updated when CBBs are fully converted and gone through a propper review.

 | A - C | C - I | I - P | P - T |
 |---|---|---|---|